 - 1/2 cup almonds or pecans or cashews or nuts of choice

 - 1 cup peanut butter (I used Mayvers Dark Roasted Smooth Peanut Butter)

-- 2 tablespoons of rice malt syrup or raw honey
+- 2 tablespoons of rice malt syrup or raw honey or maple syrup

 - 3 tablespoons buckinis (optional, but adds a crunch that is just soooo good!
 You could try rice or quinoa puffs too)